laravel/docs/queues.md

 Remember, queue workers are long-lived processes and store the booted application state in memory.
 As a result, they will not notice changes in your code base after they have been started.
 So, during your deployment process, be sure to [restart your queue workers](#queue-workers-and-deployment).
 In addition, remember that any static state created or modified by your application will not be automatically reset between jobs.

 Alternatively, you may run the `queue:listen` command.
-When using the `queue:listen` command, you don't have to manually restart the worker when you want to reload your updated code or reset the application state; however, this command is not as efficient as `queue:work`:
+When using the `queue:listen` command, you don't have to manually restart the worker when you want to reload your updated code or reset the application state; however, this command is significantly less efficient than the `queue:work` command:

     php artisan queue:listen

+<a name="running-multiple-queue-workers"></a>
+#### Running Multiple Queue Workers

+To assign multiple workers to a queue and process jobs concurrently, you should simply start multiple `queue:work` processes.
+This can either be done locally via multiple tabs in your terminal or in production using your process manager's configuration settings.
+[When using Supervisor](#supervisor-configuration), you may use the `numprocs` configuration value.

 <a name="specifying-the-connection-queue"></a>
 #### Specifying The Connection & Queue